Salzschneider/PSR-2-Fork/PSR-2-coding-style-guide.md

 There MUST NOT be more than one property declared per statement.

-*Property names SHOULD NOT be prefixed with a single underscore to indicate protected or private visibility.*

 Property names MUST be prefixed with a single underscore to indicate protected or private visibility.